youhanaR/GroupSoftDevProject/technical_documents/README.md

 The requirements.txt file contains a list of all dependencies needed to run the project.
 Installing these ensures that all required Python packages are set up correctly.

 ## Running the Project
-After setting up the virtual environment and installing dependencies, navigate to the project root directory (technical-documents) and run:
+After setting up the virtual environment and installing dependencies, navigate to the project root directory (technical_documents) and run:
 ```
 python manage.py runserver
 ```